CoderAcademy-DEV-MERN-Group/DEV1003-Assessment01/Client-Server Architecture.md

 Headers are also used to carry metadata such as authentication and authorisation, content type, caching, and any other useful information not necessarily included in the request/response body [(Postman, 2025)](https://blog.postman.com/what-are-http-headers/).

 Server-side middleware is used to act on requests from the client, and manipulate database records.
-Responses are then sent back to the client.
+Responses are then sent back to the client, with additional status codes to indicate the result of the request.
+Common status codes in our application include:

+- `200 OK` - Success
+- `201 Created` - Resource successfully created
+- `400 Bad Request` - Client-side error (e.g. invalid input)
+- `401 Unauthorized` - Authentication required or failed
+- `403 Forbidden` - User is authenticated but access is not permitted
+- `404 Not Found` - Resource not found
+- `500 Internal Server Error` - Unexpected server-side error

+This two way communication allows the client and server to work together to gracefully handle all requests and responses.

 In our application: